CariMason/hashicorp_writing_assignment/education-assignments-main/technical-writer/assignment.md

 - `git pull` - Fetches and merges the remote repository to your local file.
 This action can overwrite local changes that have not yet been committed.

-If the remote branch has diverged from your local branch, the `git push` command will fail with the following message:  “error: Your local changes to the following files would be overwritten by merge.”
+If the remote branch has diverged from your local branch, the `git push` command will fail with the following message: error: Your local changes to the following files would be overwritten by merge.

 **NOTE**: The `git status` command safely displays any differences between the local and remote branches.